top of page

 Standards for critical thinking

 The eight standards for critical thinking below, drawn from Bassham et al. (2019), should be among the first tools you start carrying with you as you move through the MAPS Handbook for Critical Thinking and begin forming your new critical thinking toolbox.
-Like the other tools we'll discover throughout MAPS, they’re applicable across contexts and are useful for reflecting on your own thought and communication (e.g., submitting quality assignments & forming appropriately complex views about climate change) and your evaluations of others’ communications (e.g., social media posts & podcast interviews).
+These intellectual standards each constitute discrete but related targets to strive for in your thinking and communication (and to look for in the thought and communication of others).
+We're getting closer to strong critical thinking, for example as we get closer to achieving the standards of clarity, accuracy, precision, and completeness of thought (four of the eight standards introduced below).
+Like the other tools we'll discover throughout MAPS, they’re applicable across contexts.

 Clarity